beyondeye/kotlin2dart/README.md

 the produced code.

 ## What it is not good for
-Code containing low level async code (low level coroutine builders like ``suspendCoroutine`` ) should be definitely being translated manually.
+- Code containing low level async code (low level coroutine builders like ``suspendCoroutine`` ) should be definitely being translated manually.
 Also, extra care should be put in methods transformed from ``suspend`` methods to ``async`` functions, that all calls to ``suspend`` functions must be prefixed with ``await``.
 Currently, this is not done automatically.
+- Class constructors syntax is very different in Dart, and only translation of basic kotlin primary constructor is supported.
+Most of constructor declration code would be probably need manual translation.

 ## Building k2dart
 First clone this repository.